-In the following sections the components of the 2013 hydrologic inventory are presented and discussed.
-The principal sources of inflow are rainfall, streamflow, wastewater, groundwater (i.e. subsurface flow across the boundaries of the NMMA) inflow, and return flow.
+The components of the 2014 hydrologic inventory are presented and discussed in the following sections.
+The principal sources of inflow are groundwater (i.e., subsurface flow across the boundaries of the NMMA) inflow, rainfall, wastewater, and return flow.
 The principal outflows are groundwater production and groundwater outflow.
-Supplemental Water is also discussed as a potential future supplemental source of inflow.
+Supplemental Water is also discussed as a potential future source of inflow.